shemetz/ZoomPanOptions/Readme.md

 # [Zoom/Pan Options](https://foundryvtt.com/packages/zoom-pan-options/)

 FoundryVTT module to change mouse scroll behavior.
-It has four settings, which can be toggled individually, and stored locally (per client).
+It has several settings, which can be toggled individually, and stored locally (per client).

 To install, browse for it in the module browser, or [directly copy the manifest link (module.json)](https://raw.githubusercontent.com/itamarcu/ZoomPanOptions/master/module.json).